I will praise the LORD!

 Dust… We are nothing more than dust.
 From dust we were formed and to dust we will return.
 (See Genesis 3:19.)
 Yet despite our humble origin and our body’s grave fate, we have a God who has the compassion of a father for his children.
 Furthermore, this care and compassion is not fleeting; it’s eternal.
 Our time on earth may be transitory, but God’s love for us persists.
 But from everlasting to everlasting the LORD’s love is with those who fear him, and his righteousness with their children’s children—with those who keep his covenant and remember to obey his precepts.

 Response: Father God, you are matchless.
 There is none like you.
 Your compassion is astonishing.
 Your grandeur is beyond my ability to even imagine.
 I love you, LORD.
-I bow in awe and amazement.
-Keep me in your care.
+I bow in awe before your everlasting majesty.
 Amen.

 Your Turn: How big is your God?
 How tiny are you before this awesome God?